kislerdm/aws-lambda-secret-rotation/README.md

 **Note** that the secret is expected to be JSON-encoded.

+### The Lambda Module

-The logic is encapsulated in two interfaces:
+The AWS Lambda's logic defined in the Go module is encapsulated in two interfaces:

 - `SecretsmanagerClient`: defines communication with the secrets vault, i.e. AWS Secretsmanager;
 - `ServiceClient`: defines communication with the system which credentials are stored in the vault.
 The interface's